 The Ministers' Letter required that all public post-secondary institutions in Alberta update their sexual violence policies and procedures with specific attention to providing procedural fairness and implementing trauma-informed practices for both complainants and respondents to a complaint.
-The Ministers' Letter provided a "Checklist" of required and prohibited elements which our policies and procedures must satisfy.
-There was a timeline to complete these procedures that required immediate action.
-While it was undoubtedly time to review the Code as a whole, given that it had not been substantially revised since 1999, it was decided that the deadlines to address the non-academic sections meant they needed to be done in two phases.
+The Ministers' Letter provided a "Checklist" of required and prohibited elements which our policies and procedures must adhere to.
+There was a timeline to complete revisions to these policies and procedures.
+While it was undoubtedly time to review the Code of Student Behaviour (the "Code") as a whole, given that it had not been substantially revised since 1999, it was decided that the deadlines to address the non-academic sections meant they needed to be done in two phases.

-Phase 1 removed the non-academic sections from the Code which were then incorporated into the Student Conduct Policy, approved on November 22, 2022.
+Phase 1 removed the non-academic sections from the Code which were then incorporated into the Student Conduct Policy, which was approved on November 22, 2022.
 Phase 2 focussed on the academic sections of the Code.
 Chris Hackett, Acting Director of Student Conduct and Accountability, organised two working groups to draft the new academic integrity policy.
 The first working group identified the key issues and laid out principles that needed to be addressed in the new policy.
-After consultation on those principles, the second working group oversaw the drafting of the proposed policy suite.
+After consultation on those principles, the second working group oversaw the drafting of the proposed policy Suite, composed of: